 The kitchen is extraordinarily well equipped.
 It has a stone effect sink with stone work-tops and hardwood kitchen units.
 There is also a dishwasher.
-The Cottage has a comfortable living area with log effect stove as a focal feature (not really needed for heating as the very well insulated property can be made very warm indeed, if required).
+The Cottage has a comfortable living area with log effect stove as a focal feature.

 The property stands in its own modest grounds, the boundaries being a dry stone wall inside which is parking space for several cars and a basic grassed area.

 In the cottage there are 10 highly organised personalised information folders, much praised by guests and Tourist Board inspectors alike, - almost certainly amongst the best in the business - ensuring guests are never short of ideas as to what to do in the area and most comment that one week's stay only scratches the surface.
 Events lists are supplied in advance of guests' arrivals.

 Cycles can be hired from Cotterill farm at about a half of the rate charged by commercial operators and one electric bike (worth £1600) is also available for hire.
 Ready meals cooked by a local lady can be purchased at Cotterill farm.